©

 authenticity made simple

-On this territory stand the remains of a monastery founded by the Friars Minor and a Romanesque chapel.
+The remains of a monastery founded by the Friars Minor and a Romanesque chapel can still be seen.
 A monk from the “Santu Martinu” convent became famous for his miracles.
 He was invoked to cure people suffering from madness or depression.
-Imploring the saints is also part of a deeply rooted tradition in Corsica.
+Imploring the saints is also part of a deeply-rooted Corsican tradition.

 A little further on